jsheaven/render/README.md

 1. As a developer, I want to render JSX/TSX on client and server likewise

-2. As a developer, I don't want support for functional components and web components likewise
+2. As a developer, I want support for functional components and web components likewise

+3. As a developer, I don't want to use a framework for that

 <h2 align="center">Features</h2>